-If we can raise another $150,000 this winter, the enclosure construction can be scheduled.
+If we can raise another $150,000, the enclosure construction can be scheduled.

 Naming Opportunities are still available so individuals, organizations and businesses can be recognized in the arena.

 Gifts are also encouraged in honor of Linda McKeown who has retired from teaching skating at Cass after 42 years.
 When making a gift, consider indicating it's a tribute to Linda!

 1972 through Today!
 45 + years of fun, fitness, friendships